For daily wit & wisdom, sign up for the Almanac newsletter.

 Each fruit or vegetable contains a unique blend of antioxidant, anti-inflammatory, and antimicrobial compounds that may help to prevent damage and heal damaged tissues, just as they do in the plants from which they came.

-You could apply it plain or blend your fruit/vegetable pulp with a little yogurt and honey.
-Add a tablespoon or two of cider vinegar or lemon juice for oily skin and hair or a dribble of olive oil to treat dry skin or hair.
+You could apply it plain or blend your fruit or vegetable pulp with yogurt and honey.
+For oily skin and hair, add a tablespoon or two of cider vinegar or lemon juice, or dribble olive oil to treat dry skin or hair.

 You could also try one of these recipes: